-- It is the responsibility of the Headteacher to ensure the health, safety and welfare of all staff and children in the school. - The Head teacher supports the staff by implementing the Behave and Be Happy policy, by setting standards of behaviour and by supporting staff in the implementation of the policy. - The Head teacher and the Learning Mentor keep records of serious incidents of misbehaviour. - The Headteacher has the responsibility for giving fixed term suspensions / exclusions to individual children for serious acts of misbehaviour.
+- It is the responsibility of the Headteacher to ensure the health, safety and welfare of all staff and children in the school. - The Head teacher supports the staff by implementing the Behave and Be Happy policy, by setting standards of behaviour and by supporting staff in the implementation of the policy. - The Head teacher keeps records of serious incidents of misbehaviour. - The Headteacher has the responsibility for giving fixed term suspensions / exclusions to individual children for serious acts of misbehaviour.
 This action is only taken after the school Governors have been informed.